andreas12062410/yourpersonalbrand/README.md

 ![YourPersonalBrand](assets/yourbrand-1.png)

-This repo is all about preparing you as well as possible for landing your first developer job.
+*This repo is all about preparing you as well as possible for landing your first developer job.*

-Technical and soft skills are incredibly important to get and keep a job or internship.
-But before you get one, you will have to get the attention of a company or recruiter, so that they give you an opportunity to interview with them.
+**Technical and soft skills are incredibly important to get and keep a job or internship.
+But before you get one, you will have to get the attention of a company or recruiter, so that they give you an opportunity to interview with them.**

-Together with our graduates we approach companies for internship opportunities.
-However, for you to be invited for an interview, companies need to be interested in your profile.
-For that, it is important that you have a professional personal brand.
+Sometimes, companies contact us and we are able to recommend you directly, but most of the time you will have to compete with the all the other applicants for the job.
+So for you to be invited for an interview, companies need to be interested in your profile.
+For that, it is important that you have a professional **personal brand.**

 **Your personal brand is usually comprised of:**
 - [Your CV or Resume](yourcurriculum.md)